ACHYUTH-S-11/E_Commerce/README.md

    - Represents the database tables and their mappings.

-## iii.
+## iv.
 Controller Endpoints and Their Functions

 ### 1. **Add to Cart**
 - **Endpoint**: `/api/cart/add`